Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

  - Are notifications in place to alert the appropriate teams during an outage?
  - Are there tools for alerting and remediating stale patches, OS versions, and software configurations?
  - Are Log retention durations clearly defined?
- - Are alerts set to trigger only when thresholds defined are exceeded?
  - Are application state dashboards (e.g., Granfana) created and published?

 ### Recommendation